Kotlin/kotlinx.coroutines/docs/topics/composing-suspending-functions.md

 the programmer on when exactly to start the execution by calling [start][Job.start].
 We first start `one`, then start `two`, and then await for the individual coroutines to finish.

-Note that if we just call [await][Deferred.await] in `println` without first calling [start][Job.start] on individual coroutines, this will lead to sequential behavior, since [await][Deferred.await] starts the coroutine execution and waits for its finish, which is not the intended use-case for laziness.
+> Note that if we just call [await][Deferred.await] in `println` without first calling [start][Job.start] on individual
+> coroutines, this will lead to sequential behavior, since [await][Deferred.await] starts the coroutine
+> execution and waits for its finish, which is not the intended use-case for laziness.
-The use-case for `async(start = CoroutineStart.LAZY)` is a replacement for the standard `lazy` function in cases when computation of the value involves suspending functions.
+> The use-case for `async(start = CoroutineStart.LAZY)` is a replacement for the
+> standard [lazy](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin/lazy.html) function in cases
+> when computation of the value involves suspending functions.
+>
+{style="note"}

 ## Async-style functions